Background of Western Medical Treatment

 Bowel Resection Surgery

-This is a last resort performed when symptoms are uncontrolled and inflammation is too severe, despite the use of 5-ASA agents, steroids, immunosuppressants, and biologics.
+The last resort performed when symptoms are not controlled and inflammation is too severe even after using 5-ASA agents, steroids, immunosuppressants, and biologics.

 Surgery is not the end.

 • 1.
-Life with an Artificial Anus (Stoma):
+Living with an artificial anus (ostomy):

-In cases of ulcerative colitis requiring total colectomy or removal of the rectal area, an artificial anus may be created in the abdomen, requiring the patient to live with a stool bag for 2-3 years.
-Subsequently, a follow-up surgery is performed to reconnect the bowel to the anus.
+In the case of ulcerative colitis, when the colon is totally resected or the rectal area is removed, an artificial anus is created on the abdomen, and one must live with a stool bag for about 2-3 years.
+Later, a surgery to reconnect to the anus is performed.

 • 2.
 Life-long Diarrhea:

-When more than 2/3 of the colon or the entire colon is removed, the organ responsible for forming stool is lost.
-As a result, food residue from the small intestine is discharged directly, meaning the patient must live with 4-6 bowel movements daily at best, and 15-20 at worst.
+When more than 2/3 of the colon is resected or a total resection is performed, the organ that creates stool is gone.
+Eventually, food residue from the small intestine is discharged immediately, meaning one must live with diarrhea, at least 4-6 times, and up to 15-20 times daily.

 "A removed intestine does not grow back."